How To Make Yourself Focused

 Create a to-do list that you can check off is a wonderful tool to focus your attention and concentration.
 When you are trying to accomplish tasks like complete your checklist, your brain starts thinking about the next task and makes it sort of a game that your mind will want to play.

-According to computer science Professor Cal Newport, having a record of everything you need to do helps you stay focused on the upcoming task.
+According to computer science Professor Cal Newport, having a record of everything you need to do helps you focus on the upcoming task.
 That makes you more focused on the current task because you are trying to complete it so that you can move onto the next one.
 Besides, having a to-do list allows you to prioritize your tasks so that the most important things get done first.
 This makes it easier to focus when you first begin your to-do list because you know those items have to be done, and by the time you complete the critical stuff you will be in the habit of concentrating already.

 Take Regular Breaks

 Don’t forget to take regular breaks as you are working.
-People are able to concentrate for long periods of time, but the rejuvenation that comes from taking a break can make concentration even easier.
+People have the ability to concentrate for long periods of time, but the rejuvenation that comes from taking a break can make concentration even easier.
 There have also been some articles written about how watching YouTube videos can make people more productive at work and how some offices are now allowing people to check out YouTube videos or do other enjoyable tasks for a few minutes every couple of hours.
 This is basically recess for office workers.

 Whatever you happen to do for your break, it is a great idea to take one, and it has even been demonstrated by science.
 In a recent study, subjects were tested on performing a computer task for an hour.
 During that hour, part of the sample was allowed to separate breaks.
 They were able to remain consistent during the entire hour while the test subjects that were not given breaks actually performed more poorly over time.